-A recent visit by a friend in her Deux Chevaux and the subsequent popularity of the photo I posted on Facebook gave me the idea for this blog about a true French icon, the 2CV.
+A recent visit by a friend in her Deux Chevaux and the subsequent popularity of the photo I posted on my Facebook page gave me the idea for this post about a true French icon, the Citroën 2CV.

 Next up was our first car.
 We were living in Paris, pregnant with our first child and house-hunting in the suburbs.
 So what did we use to get around?
 A 1958 model 2CV.
 Yes this one was older than us by quite a number of years and pre-dated seat belts.
 Heading out of Paris on the autoroute in a tin can without seat belts never felt safe particularly carrying the next generation and it was with great regret that we sold it a few months after the baby was born.
 We were young and couldn’t afford either to do the extensive works to have seat belts put in or even just to insure a second car (which it had become by then) so it had to go.
 Now of course we regret it.
 It would be such fun to have one here in the south, especially as it was a soft top…imagine, by now it would have been 55 years old!

 Deux Chevaux have always had a certain alternative lifestyle associated with them; jokingly referred to as coming out of the factory with a “Say no to Nuclear” sticker already stuck on the bumper bar.
 There’s always been a great solidarity between drivers who beep and wave to each other as they pass and nowadays there are plenty of clubs worldwide with regular gatherings for fans.
 The 2CV’s status has risen to mythic levels and it has become as much a symbol of France as the baguette and the Eiffel Tower.

 our 1958 2CV in 1999

 If you’d like to experience driving one of these iconic cars while on holiday at Lou Messugo, there is a local tour operator who rents them out for day trips either individually or in groups on rally-style outings.
 I sometimes see them cruising through Roquefort and it does look fun.